hongseok-yang/logic23/README.md

 #### [May 14] [Homework4](https://github.com/hongseok-yang/logic23/blob/master/Homework/sheet4.pdf) is out.

 The homework assignment 4 is out.
-Submit your solutions in KLMS by 6:00pm on 26 May 2023 (Friday).
+Submit your solutions in KLMS by 6:00pm on 30 May 2023 (Tuesday).

 We remind the students that we adopt a very strict policy for handling dishonest behaviours.
 If a student is found to copy answers from peers or other sources in her or his submission for this homework assignment, he or she will get F.